Have you ever wondered why Google keeps pumping out algorithm updates?

 Although the direct impact on search rankings may not be terribly significant, as you’ll see below, it’s absolutely true that fast-loading sites create a better user experience and thus improve the perceived value of your site.

 Here’s an interesting statistic: 40% of people abandon a website that takes more than 3 seconds to load.
-So a slow-to-load page can result in a higher bounce rate, as well as a lower repeat-visitors rate.
+A slow-to-load page can result in a higher bounce rate, as well as a lower repeat-visitors rate.

 Here’s my initial load time, before optimization: